 Always maintain an adequate distance between yourself and the airbags.
-Always grip the steering wheel on the rim, with your hands in the 3 o'clock and 9 o'clock positions, to minimize the risk of injury to the hands or arms in the event of the airbag being triggered off.
+Always grip the steering wheel on the rim, with your hands in the 3 o'clock and 9 o'clock positions, to minimize the risk of injury to the hands or arms in the event of the airbag being deployed.
 No one and nothing should come between the airbags and the seat occupant.

 Do not use the cover of the front airbag on the front passenger side as a storage area.
 Ensure that the front passenger is correctly seated, e.g. that no feet or legs are propped against the dashboard.
 Otherwise, leg injury could result if the front airbag suddenly deployed.

-Make sure that occupants keep their heads away from the side airbag and do not lean against the head-level airbag in the MINI; otherwise injuries can occur when the airbag is triggered. ◀
+Make sure that passengers keep their heads away from the side/head airbag; otherwise injuries can occur when airbags are deployed. ◀